djeremiah/djeremiah.github.io/_posts/2016-06-27-summit-day-one.md

 # Welcome to Red Hat Summit
-Day one at Summmit is always a doozy.
+Day one at Summit is always a doozy.
 This year, Summit is being held in San Francisco.
 For me, this means a cross-country flight, a ride on the BART, and a quick trip to the Hotel to drop off my things before the day even really "starts".

 This year I'm attending both DevNation and Summit.
 Unfortunately, I missed the DevNation opening keynote.
 Fortunately, it was [recorded](https://youtu.be/nxnIpgHQ-Gw) so I can sit down and watch it later.
 One thing I'm looking forward to is the announcement of .NET on RHEL.
 More on that below.